ajmal017/Stock-2/readme.md

 ## Running the tests

-You can run the tests of each service through "npm run test" or pytest.
+You can run the tests of each service through "npm run test" or "python -m pytest".

 ### Break down of testing

-- Pytest & Jest: Used for unit testing with mocks for external dependencies.
+- Pytest & Jest: Used for unit testing with mocks for external dependencies in the microservices
-- Supertest and TestClient: Used for integration testing and API testing that includes external dependencies.
+- Supertest and TestClient: Used for API testing that includes external dependencies in the microservices.
+- react-testing-library: Used for testing of components and redux reducers in the React webt client

 ### Services Description

 - Calculator: It runs the financial calculations of the stocks and portfolios.
 - Pricer: It retrieves the historical data of the stocks.
-- Gateway: It is the gateway exposed to the web client that coordinates and aggregates the responses from the microservices.
+- Gateway: It is the gateway exposed to the web client that orchestrates and aggregates the responses from the microservices.
 - Client: This is the web client for the end users and it is served as static content from an nginx server.
 - Redis: Caching layer of historical stock data.
 The data is purged at the end of the day.
 - Nginx: It is a reverse proxy that brokers the requests between the Client and Gateway.